LordDashMe/php-mailchimp/README.md

 // Initialize Module
 Module::init(['apiKey' => 'abcde1234...', ...]);

-// Use the default module action
+// Use the default module action.
-// Request Body and Request Path
+// Request Body and Request Path can be declare in two ways
+// by using Closure or Array
 $response = Module::create(Request Body, Request Path);

+// Closure
+$response = Module::create(function )

 ```